rafelafrance/traiter/README.md

 -- ~~If you can get away with it, you may want to try an end-to-end machine learning approach.~~

-I just spent a substantial effort on a using machine learning model and I was completely wrong about the relative usefulness of rule-based and machine learning approaches to information extraction.
+I just spent a substantial effort on using a machine learning model, and I was completely wrong about the relative usefulness of rule-based and machine learning approaches for information extraction.
 Both have their strengths and weaknesses.
-I am now convinced that for the next few years you will either need to use a hybrid approach or maybe a heavily trained custom model.
-Machine learning can do well (when not confabulating) with longer phrase traits like locality and habitat.
-Rule-based traits well (excepting false positives) with smaller traits and with linking traits.
-Both can be used as a check on the other.
+I am now convinced that for the next few years you will need either a hybrid approach or maybe a custom model that is not generative; i.e. not ChatGPT.

 ## Traiter
 This is the base Traiter information extraction/data mining library used by all client Traiter projects.